skip to Main Content

 That one sentence said so much.

-Because managing underperformance isn’t just a people issue; it’s a time and focus issue.
+You see, managing underperformance isn’t just a people issue.
+It is also a time and focus issue.

-When you’re constantly putting out the same fires, dealing with the same behaviours and having the same frustrating conversations, you can’t lead strategically.
-You’re stuck.
+When you are constantly putting out the same fires, dealing with the same behaviours and having the same frustrating conversations, you can’t lead strategically.
+You can get stuck!

 Why Leaders Avoid Feedback